Generalized Bethe expansions of superconformal indices: Introduction and summary

 The authors of~\cite{Closset:2017bse,Benini:2018mlo} proposed an alternative way to evaluate $4$D superconformal indices, a~\textit{Bethe expansion} of $\mathcal{I}$ of the form: \be \mathcal{I}\,=\,\sum_{z^{*}} e^{-S[z^{*},q]-\log H[z^{*},q]}\,. \ee This expansion is usually called the Bethe ansatz expansion.
 The~$z^{*}$'s are solutions to a particular set of \textit{Bethe equations}~\cite{Benini:2018mlo} \be \{\mathcal{Q}_i[z,q]=1\}\,, \ee were $\mathcal{Q}_i$ are specific functions that we will call \textit{Bethe discontinuities}.\footnote{ They were also called ``Bethe operators" in~\cite{Benini:2018mlo}.} $H$ is a one-loop determinant contribution, which we will call the Jacobian of the \emph{Bethe solutions} $z^*\,$.
 The functions $e^{S}$, $H$ and $\mathcal{Q}_i$ are related in a precise way that will be detailed in due time.

-The advantage of the Bethe expansion~\eqref{eq:BetheexpansionIntro} over other representations of superconformal indices is that it has a very transparent interpretation in holography, with the power to exactly address non-perturbative questions such as background transition and backreaction of branes in geometry, etc. For example, at large charges of order $N^2\gg1$, the~$z^{*}$'s are expected to correspond to semiclassical gravitational saddle points, with the leading one corresponding to an Euclidean black hole saddle.
+The advantage of the Bethe expansion~\eqref{eq:BetheexpansionIntro} over other representations of superconformal indices is that it has a very transparent interpretation in holography, with the power to exactly address non-perturbative questions such as background transition and backreaction of branes in geometry, etc. For example, at large charges of order $N^2\gg1$, where $N$ is the rank of the gauge group, the~$z^{*}$'s are expected to correspond to semiclassical gravitational saddle points, with the leading one corresponding to an Euclidean black hole saddle.
 This was shown in examples such as 4D $\mathcal{N}=4$ SYM~\cite{Cabo-Bizet:2018ehj,Aharony:2021zkr} and in various other 4D superconformal theories with known holographic duals.

 The Bethe expansion~\eqref{eq:BetheexpansionIntro} is expected to give an \textit{exact} holographic dual representation of superconformal indices, even away from the semi-classical limit and in the full quantum regime.
 From the perspective of the superconformal theory, the $z^{*}$ classify {statistical phases} of the gauge theory~\cite{Choi:2018hmj,Benini:2018ywd,Cabo-Bizet:2019eaf,Aharony:2021zkr,Kim:2019yrz,Cabo-Bizet:2019osg,Lezcano:2019pae,Lanir:2019abx,ArabiArdehali:2019orz,Cabo-Bizet:2020nkr,Murthy:2020scj,Agarwal:2020zwm,Benini:2020gjh,Copetti:2020dil,Cabo-Bizet:2020ewf,Goldstein:2020yvj,Amariti:2021ubd,Jejjala:2021hlt,Ardehali:2021irq,Cabo-Bizet:2021plf,Cabo-Bizet:2021jar,Jejjala:2022lrm,Aharony:2024ntg}.
 It is then natural to expect that, on the other hand, the $z^{*}$ classify statistical phases of the dual stringy formulation.
 (This perspective deserves further understanding as it might lead to a fresh viewpoint on holography.)